Sensory deprivation: Chamber versus flotation REST

 Several differences exist between flotation and chamber REST.
 For example, with the presence of a medium in flotation REST, the subject has reduced tactile stimulation while experiencing weightlessness.
 The addition of Epsom salts to attain the desired specific gravity may have a therapeutic effect on hypertonic muscles.
 Since one of the main results of chamber REST is a state of relaxation, the effects of chamber REST on arousal are less clear-cut, which can be attributed to the nature of the solution.

 Also, due to the inherent immobilization that is experienced in flotation REST (by not being able to roll over), which can become uncomfortable after several hours, the subject is unable to experience the session durations of chamber REST.
 This may not allow the subject to experience the changes in attitudes and thinking that are associated with chamber REST.
 Additionally, the research questions asked between each technique are different.
-Chamber REST questions stemmed from research that began in the 1950s and explored a variety of questions about the need for stimulation, the nature of arousal, and its relationship with external stimulation.
+Chamber REST questions stemmed from research that began in the 1950s and explored a variety of questions about the need for stimulation, the nature of arousal and its relationship with external stimulation.
 Practitioners in this area have explored its utility in the treatment of major psychiatric dysfunctions such as substance abuse.
-On the contrary, flotation REST was seen as more of a recreational tool as it was tested more for its use with stress-related disorders, pain reduction, and insomnia.
+In contrast, flotation REST was seen more as a recreational tool and was tested primarily for use with stress-related disorders, pain reduction, and insomnia.

-Numerous studies have debated which method is a more effective treatment process, however, only one has explored this statistically.
+Numerous studies have debated which method is a more effective treatment process; however, only one has explored this statistically.
 Nineteen subjects, all of whom used chamber or flotation REST to induce relaxation or treat smoking, obesity, alcohol intake or chronic pain were analyzed.
 The statistic of interest, d, is a measure of the size of the treatment effect.
 For reference, d=0.5 is considered a moderate effect and d=0.8 a large effect.
 The 19 subjects who underwent chamber REST had d=0.53 and six flotation REST subjects showed d=0.33.
 Additionally, when examining subjects undergoing REST treatment and REST in conjunction with another treatment method, there was little difference.

 However, Flotation REST has the advantage of a lower duration required (45 minutes as opposed to 24 hours).

 Sensory deprivation as a philosophical thought experiment

 Sensory deprivation has been used to help support arguments by philosophers on how minds work.
-One example is the Floating Man argument proposed by Ibn Sīnā, whose primary objective is to affirm the existence of the human soul.
+One example is the floating man argument proposed by Ibn Sīnā, whose primary objective is to affirm the existence of the human soul.